songweizhi/MarkerMAG/README.md

 Updates
 ---

 + 2022-03-12 - A [demo dataset](https://drive.google.com/drive/folders/1edzpj6QV6jRQ24F1wT_9pIDzOIV_b3ki?usp=sharing) (together with command) has been prepared!
-You can use it to check if MarkerMAG was installed successfully on your system.
+You can use it to check if MarkerMAG is installed successfully on your system.

 How it works